savantcare/patientfile/docs/ui/README.md

-## Q1) Why does the patient app have a left side and a right side?
+## Q1) Why patient app has left side and right side?

 Left side shows the state of the patient on a particular date.